danieljwilson/MADE/docs/pages/getting-started.rst

 Getting Started
 ===============

-This will cover some of the basics of the project, and hopefully put you in a position to run the experiment and analyze data yourself.
+This documentation will cover some of the basics of the project, and hopefully put you in a position to run the experiment and analyze data yourself.